juju-solutions/charm-mysql/.github/ISSUE_TEMPLATE/bug_report.md

 # Deprecation Notice

 This repo is home to a hook-based charm from a simpler time.
 It remains for historical purposes.
 Source for the currently supported [mysql charm](https://charmhub.io/mysql) can be found in the [mysql-operator repo](https://github.com/canonical/mysql-operator).
 Issues should be raised there.

+- [ ] I read the deprecation notice and want to open this issue anyway